ikvk/imap_tools/README.rst

 Contribute
 ----------

-If you found a bug or have a question, please let me know - create merge request or issue.
+If you found a bug or have a question, then:

+1. Look for answer at: this page, issues, pull requests, source, RFCs, stackoverflow.com, internet.
+2. And only then - create merge request or issue.

 Reasons
 -------